- sign on to the system

 login asks for your user name, if it is not supplied as an argument, and your password, if appropriate.
 Where possible, echoing is turned off while you type your password, so it will not appear on the written record of the session.

 If you make any mistake in the login procedure, the message:

-is printed and a new login prompt appears.
-If you make five incorrect login attempts, all five can be logged in /var/adm/loginlog, if it exists.
-The TTY line is dropped.
+is printed and a new login prompt will appear.
+If you make five incorrect login attempts, all five may be logged in /var/adm/loginlog, if it exists.
+The TTY line will be dropped.

-If password aging is turned on and the password has aged (see passwd(1) for more information), the user is forced to change the password.
+If password aging is turned on and the password has "aged" (see passwd(1) for more information), the user is forced to changed the password.
 In this case the /etc/nsswitch.conf file is consulted to determine password repositories (see nsswitch.conf(4)).
 The password update configurations supported are limited to the following five cases.

 passwd: files nis

 passwd: compat (==> files nisplus)

 Failure to comply with the configurations will prevent the user from logging onto the system because passwd(1) will fail.
 If you do not complete the login successfully within a certain period of time, it is likely that you will be silently disconnected.

 After a successful login, accounting files are updated.
 Device owner, group, and permissions are set according to the contents of the /etc/logindevperm file, and the time you last logged in is printed (see logindevperm(4)).